 2. Only bringing large bills

 So, you’ve passed step number one and have cash for your cruise, but what about smaller bills?
-If you only have 50s or 100s, you might have a hard time getting change.
+If you only have 50 or 100 dollar bills, you might have a hard time getting change.
 I always try to make sure that I have a nice blend of denominations with my cash.

 I recommend bringing along a bunch of one-dollar bills in addition to fives, tens, and a few twenties as well.
-Don’t expect to get change when you tip, and even asking for change when tipping can be considered rude.
+Don’t expect to get change when you tip, and even asking for change when tipping might be slightly condescending.
 I have never regretted having smaller bills to show my gratitude on a cruise.
 It’s always good to have some five-dollar bills on you.

 3. Only tipping for exceptional service

 Some have the viewpoint that tipping should only be done when service is surprisingly beyond compare.
 But this is a mistake.
-We can debate about whether or not cruise members are paid enough for all they do, but the simply truth is that tips are a large part of their income.
+We can debate about whether or not cruise members are paid enough for all they do — this is an entirely different discussion–, but the simply truth is that tips are a large part of their income.

 And while you will almost always have fantastic service on a cruise, don’t withhold a tip if you weren’t exactly blown away.
 Some passengers set expectations so high that it helps them justify not leaving a tip at all.
 The crew will occasionally make mistakes, but a kind word and a small tip in spite of it can go a long way.